Hapax-Legonemon/parameter-efficient/README.md

 |      VilBERT-Full-FT | 247780354 | 247780354 |       0 |           0 |
 |           VilBERT-PE | 250451446 |   3724790 | 2671092 |      1.07\% |

+The structure of the parameter-efficient block has a total of 1.410.960 parameters for VisualBERT and, 2.671.092 param- eters for VilBERT, representing an increase of 1.24% in the total parameters of the VisualBERT model and 1.07% from VilBERT model.
+The addition of PE blocks to the model did not have a significant impact on the model parameter’s quantity.
+A summary of these data can be seen in Table I.
 ## Conclusion

 The Parameter-Efficient approach, which was initially used